Ask Dr. Wilbur

 The Doctor Responds:

 Absolutely not, Sport.
 Once you've earned a rating in a given category and class of aircraft, it's yours forever (unless you do something to tick off the FAA, and they revoke it!)
 You can take your flight review in any aircraft for which you are rated.
-Since there is no restriction on your license, you can take a flight review with or without rudder pedals -- your choice -- as long as the aircraft is either an LSA or a Sport Pilot eligible certified aircraft.
+Since there is no restriction on your license, you can take a flight review with or without rudder pedals -- your choice -- as long as the aircraft is either an ELSA, an SLSA, or a Sport Pilot eligible certified LSA.
 (Of course, unless you have a tailwheel endorsement, you'd need to take your flight review in a plane with a tricycle landing gear.
 Don't worry, the Ercoupe is such a plane.)

 That said, it would be to your advantage to find a flight instructor who is familiar with the Ercoupe, both for some transition training (they have a few quirks that you will want to learn) and for your flight reviews.
 I'd recommend that you join the Ercoupe Owner's Club.
 They list qualified 'Coupe CFIs on their website.